zed-simangunsong/praying-time/README.md

 │   │   ├── color.txt               # Dummy for seeding the data
 │   │   ├── script.php              # Script for seeding the data.
 │   │   ├── word.txt                # Dummy for seeding the ddata
 │   ├── cron.php                    # Script to generate song.
+│   ├── raw-migration.sql           # MysQL script for manual migration.
 │   └── Version20240503045600.php   # Migration file using CLI-command.
 ├── public
 │   ├── css